Solaininn/2024-RebelLocate/README.md

 - A K-Nearest Neighbors classifier compares the input image coordinates against the existing dataset, assigning the building label based on nearby samples.
 K-Fold Cross Validation is performed to determine the optimal value of **K**, to then calculate the distance from the image coordinates and the newly found closest landmark.

-- Once KNN has indetified the most probable building, only the images related to said building will be used in the next stage of the module, CNN.
+- Once KNN has identified the most probable building, only the images related to said building will be used in the next stage of the module, CNN.

 ## 3. Convolutional Neural Network (CNN)